psecio/websecio/_posts/2012-08-17__Casting-Your-Net-Secure-Site-Skipfish.md

 author: Chris Cornutt
 email: ccornutt@phpdeveloper.org
 title: Casting Your Net: Securing Your Site with Skipfish
+summary: See how to use this simple tool to help find flaws in your applications.
 ---

 Casting Your Net: Securing Your Site with Skipfish